dmulyalin/ttp/docs/source/Forming Results Structure/Absolute path.rst

 Absolute path
 =============

-By default TTP treats name attribute as a relative path, relative to parent groups, expanding path to full (absolute) path for each and every group.
+By default, TTP treats the ``name`` attribute as a relative path, relative to parent groups, expanding it to the full (absolute) path for each group.

 For instance for below template::